The Complicated Ukraine-Russia War, Explained in Simple Terms

 The Nazi/genocide claim

-Furthermore, there is no evidence of any mass killings, let alone genocide—something that makes the pretense of humanitarian intervention offensive to experts in the field.
+Furthermore, there has been no evidence of any mass killings, let alone genocide—something that makes the pretense of humanitarian intervention offensive to experts in the field.

 “Putin has offered little proof to support his allegation—which he has repeated several times since 2015,” writes Alexander Hinton, Director of the Center for the Study of Genocide and Human Rights at Rutgers University.
 “But these Russian claims have been found by a number of observers to be baseless and even fabricated, serving only to justify a military intervention.”